Qwick Takes: Labor shortage plus strikes for higher pay — how will it end?

-This week, Talking Biz News Deputy Editor Erica Thompson reached out to Qwoted’s community of experts to inquire about the persistent semiconductor shortage that is forcing companies to curb production and disrupting already vulnerable supply chains.
+This week, Talking Biz News Deputy Editor Erica Thompson reached out to Qwoted’s community of experts to inquire about recent labor strikes and the persistent labor shortage.

 Check out some of the top commentary: